-The Board conducted an external evaluation to assess itself against its objectives, the aim of the evaluation is to assist the Board in improving its effectiveness.
+The Board conducted an internal evaluation to assess itself against its objectives, the aim of the evaluation is to assist the Board in improving its effectiveness.
 The evaluation process affords individual Board members the opportunity to evaluate the Board as a whole, as well as their own performance, and to make recommendations for areas of improvement.

-The last external board evaluation was conducted in October 2023 by Deloitte & Touche and the report will be duly submitted to the Bank of Ghana by June 2024.
-Pillars for the Board evaluation include; Board Structure and composition, Board operations and effectiveness, performance measurement and compensation, internal controls and compliance, internal and external audit, risk management, whistle blowing, ethics and conflict of interests, and transparency and disclosure.
+The last external board evaluation was conducted in October 2023 by Deloitte & Touche and the report duly submitted to the Bank of Ghana in April 2024.
+Pillars for the Board evaluation include; Board Structure and Composition, Board operations and effectiveness, performance measurement and compensation, internal controls and compliance, internal and external audit, risk management, whistle blowing, ethics and conflicts-of-interests, and transparency and disclosure